daniel-goh2/SDD-ASMNT/README.md

-# Binary Puzzle - Teacher site
+# Binary Puzzle

-This version is 6x6, but enterprising students may want to code for a variable size.
-A puzzle converting a 1D array to 2D.
-It's fun too!

-The index file links to the versions as evolve.
+A simple sudoku-like puzzle, that uses 1's and 0's instead of number 1 - 9.
+It also follows a few different rules that can be found in the wiki.